-- Change in cash and cash equivalents is closely correlated with changes in shareholders' equity primarily because the sale of common stock is the Company's primary means of raising capital.
-Cash increased in 2020 from proceeds from the equity financings, and decreased in 2021 and 2022 because of on-going spending at CDS and for general and administrative purposes, offset by small financings.; - The most significant uses of cash are for exploration at CDS and general and administrative costs; - The Company has no operating activities and therefore is unlikely to report positive earnings from operations; - As discussed below the main factors impacting earnings are general and administrative expenses, expensing of stock options and changes in the fair value of warrants liability; and - The Company capitalizes expenditures at its mineral properties which accounts for increases in total assets.
+- Change in cash and cash equivalents is closely correlated with changes in shareholders' equity primarily because the sale of common stock is the Company's primary means of raising capital. - The most significant uses of cash are for exploration and permitting at CDS and general and administrative purposes; - The Company has no operating activities and therefore is unlikely to report positive earnings from operations; - As discussed below the main factors impacting earnings are general and administrative expenses, expensing of stock options and changes in the fair value of warrants liability; and - The Company capitalizes expenditures at its mineral properties which accounts for increases in total assets.